chihlinwei/ArgentinaSSP126/tutorials/tute3.md

 [robis](https://www.rdocumentation.org/packages/robis/versions/2.11.3)
 package.
 You may choose any other species from [OBIS](https://obis.org/area/7) and no. 7 is the area ID for Argentina.
-Additionally, occurrence of cold water corals were downloaded from [UNEP-WCMC](https://data.unep-wcmc.org/datasets/3).
+Additionally, the occurrence of cold water corals were downloaded from [UNEP-WCMC](https://data.unep-wcmc.org/datasets/3).

 ``` r